ltearno/my-own-cluster/README.md

 - upgrading, hot-reloading
 - demo of ACL filter
 - begin distribution of nodes
-- finish a mandelbrot sample with opengl
-- integrate esgl3 for broader compatibility
 - sqlite engine
 - include project templates in the CLI : rust, c, js, ...
 - isolate wasm3 execution in KVM